fredericfalliere/djamo-interview-01/your_api/README.md

 The default is 5 seconds.
 Since we are using a third party that is really slow, we could bump it to 10 seconds.
 But ultimatly this decision would have to be mitigated after some production use : if too much request timeout, the timeout time should be decreased because it would be useless to wait.

 There may be a misconception in the mock server  : the transaction returned can never be `pending`.
-For this webhook I think the nominal case is that the third party returns a `pending` transaction and then then wehook calls us with a `completed` or `declined` status.
+For this webhook I think the nominal case is that the third party returns a `pending` transaction and then the wehook calls us with a `completed` or `declined` status.
 But at this point I feel unconfortable updating mock server without talking to someone at Djamo about its specs.
-But this renders the tests of the webhook useless because either :
+But this renders the tests and implementation of the webhook useless because either :

   - the server returns the transaction before the timeout
   - the server fails to return fast but we have a retry strategy in place